clareliguori/serendipity-agent/serendipity-finder.script.md

 ### 5. Local Area Web Search

-Perform targeted web searches for additional events in the user's local area using both explicit and related interests.
+Perform targeted web searches for specific upcoming events with dates in the user's local area using both explicit and related interests.

 **Constraints:**

+- You MUST search for specific upcoming events with dates, not general class providers or venues
-- You MUST search for each explicit interest combined with the local area and terms like "events", "classes", "workshops"
+- You MUST search for each explicit interest combined with the local area and terms like "events", "classes", "workshops", "upcoming", "schedule"
 - You MUST also search for related interests that logically connect to the user's stated hobbies
 - You MUST use Brave search tools from the MCP server for comprehensive results
 - You SHOULD search with date filters for the 2-month timeframe established in step 2 when possible
-- You MUST extract event details from search results
+- You MUST extract specific event details from search results including dates and times
+- You MUST NOT include general venue descriptions or "about us" pages without specific event dates
-- You SHOULD prioritize official event websites and established event platforms
+- You SHOULD prioritize official event websites and established event platforms with actual event calendars
 - You MUST clearly indicate in results whether an event matches explicit or related interests

 ### 5. Results Compilation and Output